Computer Buying Guide – Updated Christmas Holiday Season 2015

-The 5th generation processors are not out in the name brands yet, and I wouldn’t go with anyone who claims that they are offering a 5th Generation chip now.
-Avoid older CPUs, unless your budget just can’t handle it.
+The 5th generation processors are only on the gaming laptops, and not what I would suggest.
+4th and 5th Generation CPUs are fine, unless your budget just can’t handle it.
 Don’t buy the latest and greatest super-chip either.
 If the cost of the CPU is bogging down the price your computer, it’s not worth it.
 If you go with the AMD chips, you’re going to do fine, especially on a budget.

 Tablets live in their own world with CPU, so go for the latest and you’re fine.

 - Unless you’re running something highly demanding, you don’t need the chip that was announced last week, or even last month.
-Again, 5th Generation Intels are coming, but don’t wait.
-The 4th Generation Intels are the most recent, so they are fresh, but the next time to look at the chip market is towards the back-to-school time in summer.
-The 3rd Generation is perfectly fine for most people, but only for a decent discount.
+Again, 6th Generation Intels are here, but expensive, and not worth it. t wait.
+The 4th Generation Intels are the most recent reasonable, and 5th Generation works well on larger budgets.

 - Due to differences in the operating systems, the Mac OS can handle a chip that is a little bit less powerful, so long as you are not running Windows using Parallels (etc).
 If you run Windows on the machine, however, it will runswe.